 Once you think you know what you want, you can discuss it with your date or a partner and come up with guidelines and boundaries.
 For example, how much detail do you want to know about your partner’s other dates?
 These boundaries might change as you actually put them into practice, and that’s okay, too.

-As one anonymous woman in an open relationship wrote for Refinery29, non-monogamy can just work best for some people.
+As one anonymous woman in an open relationship said to Refinery29, non-monogamy can just work best for some people.
 “We’ve approached it as partners and equals.
 We also communicate — a lot,” she wrote.
 “We follow rules, we keep each other apprised of any development in our dating lives, and we have veto power if, for whatever reason, we are uncomfortable with what each other is doing…or who.”

 Ultimately, there are many different ways that relationships can work — and just like anything else, open relationships will work for some people, and not for others.
 You’re the only one who can decide if it’s something that works for you.